cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 1. **Watermark instead of blocking.** I never blocked a report from being published.
 I made non-compliance *visible* instead of *punished.* Blocking would have caused rebellion and workarounds.
 Visibility caused voluntary compliance.
 Preserving team autonomy while creating accountability was the key insight.
 2. **No auto-correction of metric discrepancies.** The system flags discrepancies; humans investigate.
 Auto-correction could mask legitimate data differences and remove the human conversation that is often where the real governance happens.
 3. **No self-service metric publishing to shared dashboards.** Sandboxed creation is free; publishing requires review.
 Freedom without governance creates metric chaos.
 4. **No automation of governance council decisions.** Every metric definition change requires human review and cross-functional sign-off.
-The hardest part of governance is the *conversation between humans with different priorities*—more than automating rule enforcement.
+The hardest part of governance is the *conversation between humans with different priorities*, not automating rule enforcement.
 That conversation cannot be automated, and should not be.

 ---

 ## The Hardest Lessons

 **Governance is a people problem wearing a data hat.** The 23 conflicting definitions came from rational teams solving local problems independently.
-Fixing that takes shared ownership, visible consequences, and translation documents—more than a new lakehouse, data mesh, or fabric rollout on its own.
+Fixing that takes shared ownership, visible consequences, and translation documents, not only a new lakehouse, data mesh, or fabric rollout on its own.

 **Mandates produce compliance; visibility produces behavior change.** The UNVALIDATED watermark accomplished in 6 weeks what 3 months of mandates could not.